 Figure 8 presents the maximum reflectivity in the morning from day 1 to day 10 obtained from the designed quasi-idealized simulation (hereinafter referred to as the CTL experiment).
 Driven by the daily cycled LBCs, the simulated results on each day tend to be analogous.
 Convective cells (maximum reflectivity greater than 40 dBZ) repeatedly initiate to the northeast of the M2 ridge (refer to the cells C1 and C2), on the southern (windward) slopes of M2 (refer to the cell C3), and over the flat terrain surrounded by the four mountains (refer to the cell C4).
-The convection C4 actually can be tracked to the small-scale mountain M3 (Figures 8j,k).
+The convection C4 actually can be tracked to the small-scale mountain M3 (Figures 8j and 8k).
 Its early-stage echoes first occur on the southern (windward) slopes of M3.
-The convection over the major mountain M1 tends to initiate in the early afternoon (refer to the cell C5 in Figure 8l).
+The convection over the major mountain M1 tends to initiate in the early afternoon (refer to the cell C5 in Figure 8]).
 The spatial distribution of these convective cells exhibits a fairly good agreement with the CI hotspots revealed by the long-term radar-based statistics (Figure 3b).
-Figure 9 presents an example of the radar-observed convective cells in a typical day when the low-level southwesterly winds prevail.
-The convective cells (refer to the arrows in Figure 9c) were triggered near the small-scale coastal mountains M2 and M3, which are consistent with the simulated ones as shown in Figure 8.
-It is thus reasonable to further investigate the role of small-scale orography in producing such a detailed CI pattern with the aid of convection-permitting simulations.
+Figure 9 presents an example of the radar-observed convective cells on a typical day when the low-level southwesterly winds prevail.
+The convective cells (refer to the arrows in Figure 9c) were triggered near